New Jersey's 28th legislative district: Political representation

-For the 2022–2023 session, the district is represented in the State Senate by Renee Burgess (D, Irvington) and in the General Assembly by Ralph R. Caputo (D, Nutley) and Cleopatra Tucker (D, Newark).

 The legislative district overlaps with 10th and 11th congressional districts.

 Apportionment history

-Since the creation of the 28th District in 1973 with the first drawing of the 40-district legislative map, the district has always included Irvington and a portion of western Newark.
+Since the creation of the 28th district in 1973 with the first drawing of the 40-district legislative map, the district has always included Irvington and a portion of western Newark.
 In the 1973 through 1981 version of the district, South Orange was also included in the district.
 In the 1981 redistricting, it only consisted of Irvington and most of Newark's North Ward.
 Following the 1991 redistricting, the 28th expanded to South Orange again and Maplewood for the first time.
 In the 2001 redistricting, the district stretched from Irvington, to a narrow strip of Newark, and into Belleville and Bloomfield.
-After the 2011 redistricting, Belleville moved to the 29th District while the 28th picked up Glen Ridge and Nutley.
+After the 2011 redistricting, Belleville moved to the 29th district while the 28th picked up Glen Ridge and Nutley.
 As a result of this redistricting, long-time Belleville resident and incumbent Assemblyman Ralph R. Caputo moved to Nutley to run for re-election.

 In the 1970s, there was a high turnover rate among the district's legislators.
 The first pair of Assemblymen only served one term; Philip Keegan who would later become the head of the State Democratic Party retired in 1975 while the incumbent Rocco Neri was defeated by Peter Shapiro who was ultimately elected in the general election and became the state's youngest ever legislator at the age of 23.
 The County Organization candidate that did win in 1975, Patrick Scanlon, died on June 11, 1977, and was replaced on the general election ballot by his wife, Mary.
 In the November 1977 special election to complete the remainder of Scanlon's term, a Seton Hall graduate student named Joseph Papasidero won to serve for two months in the Assembly.
 1979 brought more changes to the district's delegation.
 Shapiro resigned in January to become Essex County's first Executive while Senator Martin L. Greenberg resigned in August for personal reasons.
 Newark Fire Chief John P. Caufield won the November 1979 special election for Greenberg's Senate seat while Remay Pearce won to serve for the remainder of Shapiro's Assembly term making her the first African American woman elected to the Assembly from the district.